-The bill requires the department to employ or contract with a pilot program coordinator to oversee the implementation of the pilot program across the pilot schools.
+The health act requires the department to employ or contract with a pilot program coordinator to oversee the implementation of the pilot program across the pilot schools.

-The bill authorizes the use of marijuana tax cash fund money and gifts, grants, or donations to fund the pilot program.
+The health act authorizes the use of marijuana tax cash fund money and gifts, grants, or donations to fund the pilot program.

 For the 2019-20 state fiscal year, the act appropriates $43,114 and 0.4 FTE from the marijuana tax cash fund to the department of education to implement the health act.